stockparfait/experiments/logprofits/README.md

 Daily prices are also the most conveniently available form of data to the general public.
-For instance, [Nasdaq Data Link] has equity and ETF daily prices for US stock exchanges going back from 1998 till the current day.
+For instance, [Nasdaq Data Link] has equity and ETF daily prices for US stock exchanges going back from 1998 to the current day.

 Note: I don't have any affiliation with Nasdaq Data Link or Sharadar, and I only mention it because these experiments are done using their data, and there is an app in [stockparfait/stockparfait] repository for downloading their price series tables.

-[Methodology]: methodology.md
+[Methodology]: ../methodology/
 [Nasdaq Data Link]: https://data.nasdaq.com/databases/SFB/data
 [stockparfait/stockparfait]: https://github.com/stockparfait/stockparfait